gitairman/websockets-article/README.md

 # What are WebSockets?
-WebSockets are a communication protocol that enables bidirectional, full-duplex communication between clients (such as web browsers) and servers over a single, persistant TCP connection.
+WebSockets are a communication protocol that enables bidirectional, full-duplex communication between clients (such as web browsers) and servers over a single, persistent TCP connection.
 They facilitate real-time data exchange and are commonly used in applications that require instant updates and low-latency communication.

 ```mermaid
 sequenceDiagram